OneLogin is a cloud-based identity and access management software that helps enterprises organize their passwords.

 The interface is spanking clean and sleek.
 You have the menu bar on the upper side of the screen that helps you navigate to different functions.

 The most basic one among these functions is to add passwords and share them with users.
 You can do so by selecting the ‘Applications’ option from the “Users” menu and hitting the “Add App” button.

-Once done, you can see dozens of different categories related to the various aspects of a business.
+Once done, you can see dozens of different categories related to the various security aspects of a business.
 For example, CRMs, Hosting services, Inbound marketing, etc.

-You need to select the right category according to the app you want to add to your database.
+You need to select the right category according to the app you want to add to your security database.